noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 To add prompts, or questions, complete these steps.

+.. note:: If you want to add text formatting to the prompt, or include an image, see :ref:`Add Formatting or Images to a Prompt`.

 #.
 In the open response assessment component editor, select the **Prompt** tab.
 #.
 Add the text of your question in the text field.
 Replace any default text if
    necessary.
 #.
 Select **Add a Prompt** to add another prompt in the problem.

+.. _Add Formatting or Images to a Prompt:

 ========================================
 Add Formatting or Images to a Prompt